decomle/datphung-nakivo-assessment/README.md

 The likely first improvement is an index matching the filter and ordering, for example `(status, created_at DESC, id)`; the exact definition should be checked against the database engine and query plan.
 I would refresh statistics and confirm that pagination uses the index.
-For deep pages, I would replace offset-based pagination with keyset pagination using the last `(created_at, id)` pair, which avoids scanning and discarding a growing number of rows.
+For that much records, I would replace offset-based pagination with cursor-based pagination using the last `(created_at, id)` pair, which avoids scanning and discarding a growing number of rows.

 For long-term growth, completed and old jobs could be archived or partitioned